farazbashirr/Netflix-Clone/README.md

 # Netflix-Clone
-Using HTML , CSS and JAVASCRIPT in Netflix.
+Using HTML and CSS in Netflix.